 The National Disability Insurance Agency (NDIA) has a dedicated webpage for NDIS participants about COVID-19.
 They have also developed a series of animations about how to get the funding and services you need during COVID-19.

 On 3 September 2020, the NDIS Commission and the NDIA jointly issued an open letter to all Victorian participants, their families and carers.
 It explains what to expect from providers, how to protect yourself and others, and where to complain if you are unhappy with the quality or safety of your supports or services.
 An Easy Read version of the letter is available.

 There is a lot of misinformation about COVID-19.
 Use trusted information sources only (such as Australian Government websites, the NDIA and the NDIS Commission).
 We only provide links to trusted products, services and information sources.
 Do not get tricked into a scam.

 How to make a complaint about a provider

-If you feel unsafe or are unhappy with the quality of your supports and services – whether or not these issues relate to COVID-19 – you can speak to us about your concerns.
+If you are unhappy with the quality or safety of your supports or services – whether or not these issues relate to COVID-19 – you can speak to us about your concerns.
 It is always okay to speak up.

 You can make a complaint to us by: